koodi101/lesson1-react-tictactoe/README.md

 * Any shell, console or terminal.
 * Any editor.
 We recommend [sublime](https://www.sublimetext.com/), [atom](https://atom.io/) or [vscode](https://code.visualstudio.com/).

+You are going to have to sign up to github to clone code.
+If you want to avoid that, you can always just download the code (By clicking the green **Clone or download** -button).

 ### Using Node

 * Install [nodejs](https://nodejs.org/en/download/package-manager/).